Tickets will go on sale shortly. Please sign up to our newsletter to ensure you get the latest news.

 Royal Windsor Horse Show welcomes disabled visitors and we make every effort to accommodate their needs.
-However, the Show takes place in the private grounds of Windsor Castle, which is a greenfield site, so please be aware that some surfaces are uneven.
-There are 4 different arenas at Royal Windsor so visitors should also expect to travel some distances during their visit.
+However the Show takes place in the private grounds of Windsor Castle, which is a greenfield site, so please be aware that some surfaces are uneven.
+There are five different arenas at Royal Windsor so visitors should also expect to travel some distances during their visit.

-All disabled tickets include free access for a carer.
+All disabled tickets include free access for a personal assistant.

 Disabled parking is available to Blue Badge holders only and must be booked in advance through the Box Office.
 The number for the Box Office will be released when we go on sale for the 2021 Show.